naucon/casbin-fs-adapter/README.md

 ### Embed

+With go:embed we can embed files and directories into application binaries at compile-time.
+Embedded directories or multiple files can be access through a variable of type `embed.FS`.
-Since go version 1.16 we can embed files into our binaries with embed.FS.
-Because it implements the fs.FS interface we can use it in our adapter too.
+Because `embed.FS` implements the `fs.FS` interface, we can use it in our adapter too.

 ```
   //go:embed config/model.conf config/policy.csv